Robinson: WSSU is creating the next workforce

-A new study done by a WSSU’s professor suggests that WSSU’s annual regional economic impact is probably somewhere around $420 million, he says.
+A new study completed by a WSSU professor suggests that WSSU’s annual regional economic impact is probably somewhere around $420 million, he says.

 “It’s because this professor took into consideration what our alumni are doing … That these folk works, they earn a living, they pay taxes, they have an overall economic impact on the region,” Robinson says.

 WSSU has nearly 12,000 alumni living in about a 10-county area in and around Winston-Salem.

 WSSU also is preparing the next workforce.
 Last year, nearly 60 percent of WSSU undergraduates participated in “high-impact practices, such as internships, undergraduate research, services learning and study abroad.